-• One advantage of the aPC method is the flexibility to apply for arbitrary forms of uncertainty data.
-Choosing various distributions for the geological parameters would be more demonstrative of the aPC method strength.
+• One advantage of the aPC method is its flexibility to be applied for arbitrary forms of uncertainty data.
+Choosing various distributions for the geological parameters would better demonstrate the strength of the aPC method.

-Choosing uniform uncertainty distributions for our study is due to our limitation to use the SAIGUP models that are made based on equi-probable values for the geological uncertain parameters.
+Because we are limited to the SAIGUP models that are based on equally probably values for the geological parameters, uniform uncertainty distributions are chosen.
 A general stochastic process using the aPC must be considered in the following steps:

-• Use the techniques from the aPC to derive appropriate sample points for geological parameters.
+• Use the techniques from the aPC method to derive appropriate sample points for the geological parameters.

 • Construct geological models at these sample points.